matthiasmullie/mullie.eu/_posts/2014-11-12-why-your-code-doesnt-scale.md

 ## Horizontal & vertical

-**Vertical scaling** means that you increase your overall capacity by increasing the the capacity of its machines.
+**Vertical scaling** means that you increase your overall capacity by increasing the capacity of its machines.
 E.g.: if you're running out of disk space, you could add more hard disks to your database server.

 **Horizontal scaling** means adding more machines to your setup.